aikkala/O2MConverter/README.md

 ## Models

-Note that some for some of the converted models the convex hulls around meshes/geometries are too close to each other and they collide with each other.
-A possible remedy is to disable contacts in the converted model (although then there's a risk of physically impossible trajectories).

 | Converted file (in *models/converted*) | Original file (in *models/OpenSim*) | File containing optimized parameters | Description of the model | Reference |
 |---|---|---|---|---|
 | gait10dof18musc_converted/ gait10dof18musc_converted.xml | Gait10dof18musc/ gait10dof18musc.osim | *tests/gait10dof18musc/output/data.pckl* | A simple leg model consisting of both legs and rotating torso.
 Derived from the *gait2392* model below. | Distributed with OpenSim,  [OpenSim web page (download requires registration)](https://simtk.org/frs/download.php?file_id=4081) [GitHub](https://github.com/opensim-org/opensim-models/tree/master/Models/Gait10dof18musc)  |